-There were no changes in the Company's approach to capital management during the year.
-The Company was not subject to equity requirements enforced by external authorities.
+There were no changes in the Group's approach to capital management during the year.
+The Group was not the subject to equity requirements enforced by external authorities.

-According to the second additional amendment to the Concession contract, signed on 19 March, 2008, the actual return on shareholders' capital must be at least 17 %.
+According to the second additional amendment to the Concession contract, signed on 19 March, 2008, the return on capital must be at least 17 %.